An Introduction to Jointing

-Wood jointing is one of the our most important techniques, used to connect pieces of wood on a vast range of ercol furniture.
+Wood jointing is one of our most important techniques, used to connect pieces of wood on a vast range of ercol furniture.
 In this post, we’ll take a closer look at the time-served practice of wood jointing, the different types of joints and some beautiful examples of how they’re used.

 Wood Jointing – the basics

 Wood jointing has been used for over 5,000 years, with evidence of dovetail joints on ancient Egyptian furniture.
 Put simply, it’s a way of connecting two pieces of wood by butting them together, overlapping them or interlocking them.
 In some cases, the wood joint will even hold without the use of any glue, nails, screws or other fasteners.

 Despite pre-dating written history, wood jointing is far from rudimentary – and there are a wide range of joint types to choose from.
 To create joints that are strong and attractive, craftsmen need to understand the properties and characteristics of different types of wood and how they will work with different joints.

 At ercol, we strive to make the most of all the wonderful wood jointing techniques at our disposal.
 You would be surprised at how much can be achieved with joints alone.
 Here are some examples to give you a better idea…

 We use dovetail joints on the majority of our drawers.
 These are formed by cutting a series of ‘dovetail’ shapes into two pieces of wood, which can then be interlocked.
 When slotted together and glued, they create a tight, strong a long-lasting fit without any screws or nails, as seen on the Shalstone 4-drawer chest.